BlackDice/scent/readme.md

 	building = entity.get cBuilding

-Finally there is `remove` method to unchain the component from the entity.

-	entity.remove cBuilding
+Avoid calling `has` followed by `get`.
+For performance purposes use the following approach.

+	if building = entity.get cBuilding
+		building.floors += 1

-Note that by default the `dispose` method will be called on component object upon removal from entity.
+And finally there is `remove` method to unchain the component from the entity.
+Note that by default the `dispose` method of the component will be called upon removal from entity.
 If you want to prevent that, simply pass the `false` value as the second argument.
+Use this with caution in cases when you want to transfer component to another entity.

+	entity.remove cBuilding # calls building.dispose()
 	entity.remove cBuilding, false

 Methods `add`, `replace` and `remove` returns entity object itself.
 You can use it to chain the commands if you like.